krzysztofzablocki/PropertyMapper/README.md

 ````
 Now you can use @Type mapping everywhere in your code.

+# Installing
+Use CocoaPods.
+Or just add KZPropertyMapper.h / m to your project, make sure you enable ARC on this files.

 # Final note
 Unit tests should serve as documentation.
 Default boxing types include @URL and @Date.
-CocoaPods spec will follow shortly.
-For now you can just add KZPropertyMapper.h / m to your project, ARC only.

 [Follow me on twitter][7]